 The Managing Director and other executives of Sp Mortgage Bank are responsible for organizing internal control in accordance with legislation, requirements of the authorities and more detailed internal guidelines issued by the Central Institution and the bank's Board of Directors.
+Savings Banks' Union Coop's functions independent of the business operations are responsible for Sp Mortgage Bank's independent functions.

-The independent functions of Savings Banks' Union Coop are responsible for Sp Mortgage Bank's inde-pendent functions.
-The methods of risk management in the Amalgamation are maintained and developed by Central Institution's Risk Control unit.
+The methods of risk management in the Amalgamation are maintained and developed by Central Institution's independent Risk Control unit.
 The objective is to ensure that the risk management covers all material risks, including any new and previously unidentified risks.